xp44mm/FslexFsyacc/docs/FSharpGrammar/FSharpSpec-4.1-latest.md

 - Type definitions have a *kind* which is one of the following:

-&nbsp;

   - *Class*

   - *Interface*

   - *Delegate*

   - *Struct*

   - *Record*

   - *Union*

   - *Enum*

   - *Measure*

   - *Abstract*

   The kind is determined at the point of declaration by Type Kind Inference (§8.2) if it is not specified explicitly as part of the type definition.
 The *kind* of a type refers to the kind of its outermost named type definition, after expanding abbreviations.
-For example, a type is a *class* type if it is a named type C<*types*> where C is of kind *class*.
-Thus, System.Collections.Generic.List<int> is a class type.
+For example, a type is a *class* type if it is a named type `C<types>` where `C` is of kind class.
+Thus, `System.Collections.Generic.List<int>` is a class type.

-&nbsp;

-- Type definitions may be *sealed.* Record, union, function, tuple, struct, delegate, enum, and array types are all sealed, as are class types that are marked with the SealedAttribute attribute.
+- Type definitions may be *sealed*.
+Record, union, function, tuple, struct, delegate, enum, and array types are all sealed, as are class types that are marked with the `SealedAttribute` attribute.

 - Type definitions may have zero or one *base type declarations*.
 Each base type declaration represents an additional type that is supported by any values that are formed using the type definition.
 Furthermore, some aspects of the base type are used to form the implementation of the type definition.